Donaim/miseq-workflow-pres/slides.md

 <!--
 Kive is our custom workflow execution system.
 Think of it as a lab notebook for computational pipelines.
 When MiCall runs an analysis step, it sends that work to Kive rather than running it locally.
 Kive stores the inputs, outputs, and exact software versions used.

 This solves the reproducibility problem.
-Months or years later, if someone asks what version of the reference genome we used or whether a sample was processed with the old or new assembly algorithm, we can check Kive's database and know for certain.

 With Kive we can also easily reprocess runs with different versions and parameters.
 It's like having a time machine for our analyses.